marshallflax/vision/AWS_Developer.md

     - Resulting artifacts in an S3 bucket
     - By default, builds run outside your VPCs, but you can specify a VPC config (VPC ID, Subnet IDs, Security Group IDs) to access resources in your VPC (e.g. RDS, ElastiCache, EC2, ALB, etc)
       - Q: What happens if you want the build itself to be outside your VPC but integration testing within your VPC?
+      - Q: How do I manually run integration tests on a dev branch?
   - AWS Elastic Beanstalk
     - Alternatives: CodeDeploy to EC2, Lambda, ECS, or on-prem
   - CodePipeline -- Orchestrate the above via S3 artifacts